raphaelcasimir/pluto-fw/README.md

-WARNING: Work in progress, do not clone this repo now.
+**WARNING: Work in progress, do not clone this repo now.**

+**This fork aims to refresh the board and firmware to currently available parts.
+See [Charles' repo](https://github.com/CGrassin/pluto) for the PCB (behold the magnificent raytraced 3D view).**

+---

 Pluto is a programmable digital watch that re-uses case and LCD panel of the Casio® F-91W.
 This is the software repo, for the